MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 Enable Microsoft Azure AD Identity Protection to report on users with leaked credentials to let you remediate them.
 [Azure AD Identity Protection](/azure/active-directory/identity-protection/index) can be leveraged to help your organization protect cloud and hybrid environments from threats.

-### 6. Azure ATP Lateral Movement Paths
+### 6. Microsoft Defender for Identity Lateral Movement Paths

 Ensure that privileged access account holders are using their PAW for administration only, thereby minimizing the risk of compromised non-privileged accounts gaining access to a privileged account via credential theft attacks, such as Pass-the-Hash or Pass-The-Ticket.
-[Azure ATP Lateral Movement Paths (LMPs)](/azure-advanced-threat-protection/use-case-lateral-movement-path) provide easy-to-understand reporting to identify where privileged accounts may be open to compromise.
+[Microsoft Defender for Identity Lateral Movement Paths (LMPs)](https://docs.microsoft.com/en-us/defender-for-identity/use-case-lateral-movement-path) provide easy-to-understand reporting to identify where privileged accounts may be open to compromise.

 ## Phase 3: Security improvement and sustainment